pypa/virtualenv/docs/user_guide.rst

     virtualenv

-this will create a python virtual environment of the same version as virtualenv is installed into under path ``venv``.
+This will create a python virtual environment of the same version as virtualenv is installed into under path ``venv``.
 The path where to generate the virtual environment can be changed via a positional argument being passed in, see the :option:`dest` flag.
 The command line tool has quite a few of flags that modify the components behaviour, for a full list make sure to check out :ref:`cli_flags`.